harrisonritz/osl-ephys/envs/README.md

 # Conda Environments

-- `linux.yml`: for Linux computers.
+- `osle.yml`: for Linux or MacOS computers.
-- `mac.yml`: for Mac computers.
 - `hbaws.yml`: for Oxford OHBA workstation computers.
 - `bmrc.yml`: for the Oxford BMRC cluster.